-The Deputy Head Academic and SENCo organise regular INSETs exploring aspects of SEND and individual provision for pupils for staff and external delegates within the framework of the school's mission statement: 'Educating the Whole Child'.
+14.1 The Deputy Head Academic and SENCo organise regular INSETs exploring aspects of SEND and individual provision for pupils with additional needs'.
 In addition, a termly SEND CPD schedule is arranged to support the development of the inclusive classroom for all children.
 This helps focus staff attention on innovative ideas and ways of working with all pupils and not only those with current LS provision.